awsdocs/iam-user-guide/doc_source/reference_iam-quotas.md

 ## IAM object quotas<a name="reference_iam-quotas-entities"></a>

 Quotas, also referred to as limits in AWS, are the maximum values for the resources, actions, and items in your AWS account\.
 Use Service Quotas to manage your IAM quotas\.
 You can request an increase to default quotas for adjustable IAM quotas\.
-Requests up to the [maximum allowed increase](#autoapproved) are automatically approved and are completed within a few minutes\.
+Requests up to the [maximum quota](#autoapproved) are automatically approved and are completed within a few minutes\.

 To request a quota increase, sign in to the AWS Management Console and open the Service Quotas console at [https://console\.aws\.amazon\.com/servicequotas/](https://console.aws.amazon.com/servicequotas/)\.
 In the navigation pane, choose **AWS services**\.
 On the navigation bar, choose the **US East \(N\.
 Virginia\)** Region\.
 Then search for **IAM**\.
 Choose **AWS Identity and Access Management \(IAM\)**, choose a quota, and follow the directions to request a quota increase\.
 For more information, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.